Texas officials will take over the state's biggest school district, raising questions about who controls America's classrooms | KRDO

 “We know that when students of color have educators who look like them, educators who share their same cultural backgrounds, if not their linguistic backgrounds, we know that those students are more likely … to have better discipline records, higher attendance records.”

+“We are taking the rights of elected board members away,” she added.
+“We are doing away with an elected school board and making an appointment.
+And these people that are going to be coming into the Board of Managers don’t even have to have an education background.”

+“Why wouldn’t we listen to educators and why wouldn’t we want community input?”
+Molina asked.

-Orduña wants state leaders to include local representatives from the school community in their decisions, he said.
+State leaders should include local representatives from the school community in their decisions, Orduña said.

 “We are hopeful that state politics will not be played out in the day-to-day business of a local school district here in the city of Houston,” he said.